smartwalkie/Walkie-talkie-android-by-voiceping/README.md

-# Walkie Talkie/Push To Talk Android SDK for your Chat Apps
+# VoicePing Android SDK

 <br />
 <center><a href="https://www.voicepingapp.com" target="_blank"><img alt="VoicePing SDK Banner" src="https://i.ibb.co/9pKKf4J/Group-2.png" title="VoicePing SDK Banner" /></a></center>
 <br /><br />

+## Walkie Talkie/Push To Talk Android SDK for your Chat Apps

 1. Need to add walkie talkie or push-to-talk functionality to your Android app?
 2. Worry no more, you can add it quickly with VoicePing Android SDK that works with VoicePing Open Source Router.
 3. Simple integration, customizable, and free!
 What are you waiting for? 🎉

-VoicePing Walkie Talkie Android SDK works together with <span style="text-decoration:underline;"> VoicePing Open Source Router</span> to allow you to quickly add group voice broadcast capability to your app.
+VoicePing Android SDK works together with <span style="text-decoration:underline;"> VoicePing Open Source Router</span> to allow you to quickly add group voice broadcast capability to your app.
 The Android SDK comes with a reference Android App with UI that demonstrates the one button Push-To-Talk interface.

-## Features of VoicePing Walkie Talkie Push-to-Talk (PTT) Android SDK
+## Features of VoicePing Android SDK

 1. Easy to integrate to your app
 2. Low data consumption suitable for Mobile Devices: Opus Codec, defined as 16Khz, 60ms Frame size. ~300KB per 1 minute of speech.
 3. Works over all network conditions (2G, 3G, 4G or Wifi)